dylanmccall/pigeond/README.md

 Finally, run pigeond and it will connect to the pigeon0 device.

-### pigeon-admin

-NodeJS-based web server that displays status information and provides some tools to manage pigeond.

-### System setup
+### Installation

 Please install the Debian package, which includes a systemd init script for pigeond.
+Enable the pigeond service to run automatically:

+    sudo systemctl enable pigeond

 Unfortunately, the rest of the configuration is manual...

 First, we need to enable the BB-BONE-AUDI-02 and BB-I2CI capes at startup.
 Edit /etc/default/capemgr and add this line: